bootdotdev/blog/content/careers.md

 - An interest in gaming and programming
 - Basic video and image editing skills

+**To apply:**

+Send an email to Lane at Boot.dev with the subject line "Performance Creative Strategist Application" and include:

+- A brief introduction about yourself and why you're interested in this role
+- Some of your best creative work (links or attachments)
+- Your resume

 ### Entry-Level Customer Support and QA - Remote - Full Time

 - Compensation (Depends on experience and location):